doyensec/inql/README.md

 Running `inql` from python will issue an [Introspection](https://graphql.org/learn/introspection/) query to a GraphQL endpoint to fetch the metadata of all the:

 - Queries, Mutations, Subscriptions
-- their fields and arguments
+- Its fields and arguments
-- objects and custom objects types
+- Objects and custom objects types

 InQL can inspect the introspection query result and generate clean documentation in different formats such as HTML and JSON Schema.